krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2019.09.26    - version 1.11.2 =
+* Tweak         - Increased minimum required WooCommerce version to 3.2.0.
+* Tweak         - Store _wc_klarna_order_id and _transaction_id during process_payment_handler() function if not yet stored in order.
+* Tweak         - Truncate Shipping reference field to 64 characters sent to Klarna.
+* Tweak         - Set $coupon_key as reference instead of description for US dicsounts sent to Klarna.
+* Fix           - Improved support for notifying customer to login if customer tries to create an account but already have one (and is not logged in).
+Could trigger orders created on checkout_error event.

 = 2019.09.11    - version 1.11.1 =
 * Fix           - Small fix in handle_push_cb_for_payment_method_change function that caused API Callback creation to not being created on the Push from Klarna.